BrandonTang89/CrowdfundingForSchools/README.md

-# NumberFitCrowdFunding
+# Crowdfunding for Schools
-A Crowd Funding Project for Number Fit
+A platform for schools to propose projects and receive donations from the public.

 ### TO-DO (Easier)
 #### General